Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 Leather Waterproofing Spray

-Beeswax-based or nano-technology waterproofing spray for smooth leather.
+Beeswax-based waterproofing spray for smooth leather.
 Apply to a clean, conditioned jacket for best repellency.
 Reapply every 6 months.

 🧹